ejwillemse/BAN313/chapter6.md

 incorrect_msg = "Draw a barplot of `I_end`.")

 test_object("mean_I_end", undefined_msg = "Make sure to define an object `mean_I_end`.",
 incorrect_msg = "Something went wrong in calculating `mean_I_end`.
 It should be the mean ending-inventory level `I_end`.")

 test_object("nStockOut", undefined_msg = "Make sure to define an object `nStockOut`.", incorrect_msg = "Something went wrong in calculating `nStockOut`.
 It should be the total number of days on which a stock-out occurred.
 Use `sum` to calculate it.")

 test_object("pStockOut", undefined_msg = "Make sure to define an object `pStockOut`.", incorrect_msg = "Something went wrong in calculating `pStockOut`.
 It should be the proportion of days on which a stock-out occurred.
 Use `nStockOut` and the number of days in our study period to calculate it.")

 success_msg("Correct!
 We now have a simulation model that can be used to predict inventory levels and stock-outs for any given number of days.
 Each time we run the simulation, we will get different levels.
 This is expected since the simulation model mimics a random processes.
 The question is then, how do we use the model to predict inventory levels and stock-outs?
-The answer is that we have to run the simulation numerous times, and capture our key measurement with each simulation.
-We can use our above code to do so, but it will become messy since it already has a `for` loop to simulate days and an `if` statement for the stock-outs.")
+The answer is that we have to run the simulation numerous times, and capture our key measurements with each simulation.
+We can use our above code to do so by placing it in a `for`-loop, but it will become messy since it already has a `for` loop to simulate days and an `if` statement for the stock-outs.
+A more elegent approach is to place the simulation model inside a function, and repeatedly call the function.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:1968bf3b5b